-If you look closely, there hidden amongst the thorn scrub and dappled palm shade, framed by endless skies on a backdrop of dust red plains, you may find Samburu Serena Safari Lodge.
+If you look closely, they’re hidden amongst the thorn scrub and dappled palm shade, framed by endless skies on a backdrop of dust red plains, you may find Samburu Serena Safari Lodge.
 Here on the lush banks of the Uaso Nyiro River in the very heart of the Samburu Game Reserve in Kenya’s rugged, semi-arid Northern Province sits Samburu Serena Safari Lodge a place of rest and relaxation and of course amazing game viewing.

 The long, low, shingled buildings of the lodge blend seamlessly into the soft green of the acacia woodlands lining the banks of the languid brown loops of the Uaso Nyiro River, whilst the architectural style makes optimum use of soft local stone and traditional Samburu building motifs.
-The cool of the interior, meanwhile, reflects a strong ‘khaki and canvas’ safari influence enriched by a vibrant selection of age-old Samburu masks, spears and ceremonial treasures.
+The cool interior, meanwhile, reflects a strong ‘khaki and canvas’ safari influence enriched by a vibrant selection of age-old Samburu masks, spears, and ceremonial treasures.

-Samburu provides one of the few sanctuaries in Kenya for the endangered Grevy’s zebra, the rare beisa oryx and the blue-shanked Somali ostrich.
+Samburu provides one of the few sanctuaries in Kenya for the endangered Grevy’s zebra, the rare beisa oryx, and the blue shanked Somali ostrich.
 One of the few places in the world where you can see these unique and endangered animals.
 And that’s before we even get started on the rare and unique birds that can be found here also.